alasdairtran/radflow/README.md

 # Start an empty mongodb database
 mongod --bind_ip_all --dbpath data/mongodb --wiredTigerCacheSizeGB 10

-# Download wiki dump
+# Download wiki dump.
+This takes about three days.
 python scripts/download_wikidump.py

 # With wiki dump, we get 668 files.
 Each file has on average 290M lines.
 # If we use a single thread (no parallelization), it takes between 3-7 hours
 # to go through each file.
 The following scripts construct a mongo database
-# for the entire wiki graph
+# for the entire wiki graph.
+This takes about 40 hours.
 python scripts/extract_graph.py --dump /data4/u4921817/nos/data/wikidump --host dijkstra --n-jobs 24 --total 232 --split 0 # braun
 python scripts/extract_graph.py --dump /data4/u4921817/nos/data/wikidump --host dijkstra --n-jobs 20 --total 232 --split 1 # cray
 python scripts/extract_graph.py --dump /data4/u4921817/nos/data/wikidump --host dijkstra --n-jobs 20 --total 232 --split 2 # cray

+# Remove duplicate titles.
+Generate a cache title_index.pkl that maps
+# the title to the original page id.
+We also reindex the page IDs, taking 3h.
+# We end up with 17,380,550 unqiue IDs/titles.
 python scripts/extract_graph.py --reindex

 # Get page view counts directly from wiki API